cemc/cscircles-wp-content/plugins/google-analytics-for-wordpress/CONTRIBUTING.md

 * Finally, please use tabs and not spaces.
 The tab indent size should be 8 for all Google Analytics for WordPress code.

 At this point you're waiting on us to merge your pull request.
 We'll review all pull requests, and make suggestions and changes if necessary.

+<a name="patch-welcome"></a>
+## "Patch welcome" issues

+Some issues are [labeled "Patch-welcome"](https://github.com/Yoast/google-analytics-for-wordpress/issues?q=is%3Aopen+is%3Aissue+label%3APatch-Welcome).
+This means we see the value in the particular enhancement being suggested but have decided for now not to prioritize it.
+If you however decide to write a patch for it we'll gladly include it after some code review.

 # Additional Resources
 * [General GitHub Documentation](http://help.github.com/)